How to Play Your First TFT Match

 Here are general guidelines:

-To help these make more sense, we’ll cover the main fundamental of positioning.
+To help these make more sense, we’ll cover the main fundamentals of positioning.

 Frontline and Backline